aisingapore/TagUI/README.md

 </details>

 ### CLI ASSISTANT
 TagUI scripts are already in natural-language-like syntax to convert to JavaScript code.
 What's even better is having natural-language-like syntax on the command line.
 Instead of typing `tagui download_bank_report june creditcard` to run the automation flow download_bank_report with parameters june creditcard, you can type `erina download my june creditcard bank report`.
-This may be more intuitive than recalling which automation filename you saved to run.
 For a demo of the CLI (command line interface) assistant in action, [see this video](https://www.youtube.com/watch?v=Sm4WNQ89gRA).

 <details>
   <summary>